newrelic/release-toolkit/README.md

    4. Generate a Markdown document with the release notes for this release
    5. Reincorporate all the contents of `changelog.yaml` into `CHANGELOG.md`, under the correct version header.

 Each of these steps is performed as a different step in the pipeline, giving maintainers complete flexibility to skip or add intermediate steps.
-The machine-readable `changelog.yaml` can be easily edited with simple scrips, allowing more flexibility to add, remove, or change changelog entries before the steps that act on them take place.
+The machine-readable `changelog.yaml` can be easily edited with simple scripts, allowing more flexibility to add, remove, or change changelog entries before the steps that act on them take place.

 ## Sneak peek